GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-fuel-moisture-content/_description.md

 DEA Fuel Moisture Content (FMC) is a gridded dataset indicating the moisture content of vegetation.
 This product includes measurements taken between 12 July 2015 and the present (inclusive) from the Sentinel-2A, 2B, and 2C satellites.
 DEA FMC covers all of mainland Australia and Tasmania but excludes offshore territories.
 The dataset is updated automatically as each new Sentinel-2 scene is acquired and processed as Analysis Ready Data (ARD).

 The calculation of DEA FMC is done using a random forest machine learning model which is an emulator of the model used in the MODIS-based Australian Flammability Monitoring System (AFMS) (Yebra et al, 2018).
 The inputs to the model are the Sentinel-2 bands (blue, green, red, red edge 1, 2, and 3, NIR 1 and 2, and SWIR 2 and 3).
 In addition, two normalised difference indices are used (NDVI Rouse (1973) and NDVII Hunt and Rock (1989)).
-All input bands are loaded at 20 x 20 m resolution.
+All input bands are loaded at 20 &times; 20 m resolution.
 The visible light bands that have a resolution of 10 m are resampled using Bilinear sampling.
 Masking for cloud, cloud shadow, water, and terrain shadow are also applied.

 ## Lineage